Diffuse Neutrino Background from Magnetorotational Stellar Core Collapses: Detection prospects and future sensitivity

 \subsection{Long term detection prospects}

 A better assessment on the contribution from protomagnetars and spinars to the DSNB is expected from the upcoming water Cherenkov neutrino telescope Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}.
-We consider an experimental configuration with two tanks of $187$~kT each and detection efficiency of $67\%$, resulting from adding $\sim 0.1\%$ of GdCl$_3$ to water (cf.~Table~\ref{table:expevents} for a summary on the expected number of events).
+We consider an experimental configuration with one tank of $187$~kT detection efficiency of $55\%$, resulting from adding Gd$_2$(SO$_4$)$_3\cdot$8H$_2$O, i.e for a 0.033\% of Gd-loaded water (cf.~Table~\ref{tab:experiments} for a summary on the expected number of events).
 Among the different backgrounds expected in Hyper-Kamiokande, neutral-current atmospheric background events are particularly relevant~\cite{Kunxian:2016joi,Ashida:2020erk}, and the possibility of reducing them to negligible level is under investigation~\cite{Maksimovic:2021dmz}.

 Figure~\ref{fig:hk_senstivity} shows the sensitivity to the fraction of magnetorotational collapses as a function of the exposure for the DSNB model of Sec.~\ref{sec:dsnb}, with and without neutral current atmospheric backgrounds.
 This corresponds to the sensitivity to distinguish the DSNB prediction for a non-zero fraction of magnetorotational collapses from a DNSB signal with $f_\text{MR}=0$, i.e. we consider a ratio: